deaktator/maxflow-problems/README.md

 --------------------------------------------------------

 We can overcome the above issues by requiring the optimization to penalize solutions that have nodes with no incoming or outgoing arcs.
+In this example, the objective function is set appropriately but the penalties (of 1) are not enough to change the above behavior.

 | Problem | Solution | Legend |